Real Cost Of Living In Spain As Digital Slowmad

 The monthly cost of living in Spain was acceptable for us.
 Definitely, the costs could be higher as well as lower but everyone needs something different and has different requirements for daily life.
 However, we’re sure everyone will find something great as overall Spain is pretty cheap.

 Oh, one more thing!
-For us living in Spain was twice cheaper than the numbeo.com claims.
+For us living in Spain was twice cheaper as numbeo.com claims.
 So always take this kind of information with a grain of salt.

 We hope you found this post very useful and it will help you plan your expenses or even convince you to start your own journey shortly.